This page is a resource for potential and existing City of Fort Collins employees and those they share benefits with.

 Year-Over-Year Medical and Dental Rate Increases#

-Check out the full 2025 Benefits Guide PDF or Flip Book with all the information you need to know for the 2025 plan year.
+Check out the full 2026 Benefits Guide PDF or Flip Book with all the information you need to know for this plan year.

 Open Enrollment Information Session#